Building an emergency fund gives you financial peace of mind when life throws you a curveball. Here are the steps for building one.

 Forgetting your mother-in-law’s birthday may seem like an emergency, but using your fund for everyday expenses will leave you short when you have a real emergency.

-Have a chat to your partner and agree on what is an emergency and what isn’t.
+Have a chat with your partner and agree on what is an emergency and what isn’t.
 Only use your emergency fund for a true emergency.

 6. Channel Extra Money Towards Your Emergency Fund